rwilson504/Blogger/Dynamics-WebApi-Get-Record-Count/Dynamics-WebApi-Get-Record-Count.md

 Data Returned

 If your record set will have 5k or more you can utilize the webapi by creating a FetchXml aggregate query.
+To encode the FetchXml you can open the Console window in your browser and utilize the encode

 Query Format
 ``````